oroinc/documentation/user_guide/navigation/intro_navigation.rst

 Flash Notifications and Dialog Windows
 --------------------------------------

-Flash notifications and dialog windows are used by OroCRM to notify you about something important.
+Flash notifications and dialog windows are used by OroCRM to notify you about important changes or events.

 If just a notification is needed (e.g., to mark the success or failure of an operation, a reminder, etc.), the flash message will appear.
 They may contain links to more detailed information.

 If your decision is required, and OroCRM cannot proceed without it, a dialog window will appear and will remain in place until you click a button.
-They usually pop up in order to warn you about something very important or irreversible, such as deleting records.
+They usually pop up in order to warn you about important or irreversible changes, such as deleting records.

 To see examples of flash messages and dialog windows, please read the